justinwalsh/daux.io/docs/10_For_Developers/Creating_a_Processor.md

 use Todaymade\Daux\Tree\Root;
 ```

-Let's just try if it works by running `./generate --processor=Processor`
+Let's just try if it works by running `daux --processor=Processor`

 Yes, you get a big array dump!
 You're good to go.